 Our evaluations across these three datasets show that, as we train perceptual metrics that align more closely with human perceptual similarity, we also improve on low-level similarity but perform slightly worse on high-level image distortions.
 These results suggests that humans, when making an automatic judgment, are more inclined to focus on immediate visual differences (captured in BAPPS and our dataset) rather than the image's category, context, or related words.

-\myparagraph{Alignment with low-level features.} In Sec.~\ref{sec:attributes} and Fig.~\ref{fig:coco_automated} of the main text we report results on the alignment between our metric, OpenCLIP, DINO, LPIPS, and DISTS with low-level and semantic metrics for the COCO dataset.
-In Tab. \ref{tab:coco_automated} we also report additional, fine-grained results for COCO triplets.
-We use CarveKit \cite{carvekit} to segment out the foreground and background of each image, and then breakdown how well each metric agrees with RGB color histogram similarity, luminance histogram similarity, and depth map distance, for foreground, background, and the full image.
+\myparagraph{Alignment with low-level features.} In Section~\ref{sec:attributes} and Figure~\ref{fig:coco_automated} of the main text we report results on the alignment between our metric, OpenCLIP, DINO, LPIPS, and DISTS with low-level and semantic metrics for the COCO dataset.
+In Table \ref{tab:coco_automated} we also report additional, fine-grained results for COCO triplets.
+We use CarveKit \cite{carvekit} to segment out the foreground and background of each image, and then break down how well each metric agrees with RGB color histogram similarity, luminance histogram similarity, and depth map distance for foreground, background, and the full image.
 For color histograms we use 32 bins for each channel, and for luminance histograms we use 10 bins.

 We also examine semantic features.
 For each image, we find the percentage of area that each semantic category occupies, and then compute the alignment between the difference in area for each category and perceptual metrics.
 Note that when the difference in area is the same for both pairs in a triplet, it is counted as 50\% alignment.
 When the difference in area is smaller for the pair chosen by the perceptual metric, it is counted as 100\% alignment (and 0\% in the case of disagreement).
-In Tab. \ref{tab:coco_automated} we show the five semantic categories most aligned with our metric.
-Our metric has a 55\% alignment score with the "people" category, however does not seem to align well above chance for other categories.
+In Table \ref{tab:coco_automated} we show the five semantic categories most aligned with our metric.
+Our metric has a 55\% alignment score with the ``people'' category, though does not align well above chance for other categories.

-In Tab. \ref{tab:nights_automated} we show alignment with low-level metrics for our dataset (which does not have semantic annotations).
+In Table \ref{tab:nights_automated} we show alignment with low-level metrics for our dataset (which does not have semantic annotations).
 On our dataset there is higher alignment with color, luminance, and depth across all metrics, as compared to COCO triplets.
 This is likely because the images in each of our dataset's triplets all share the same semantic category, making lower-level features more important than for the randomly-chosen COCO triplets.
 Our model aligns significantly better with foreground metrics -- particularly foreground color -- whereas LPIPS aligns slightly better with background.